- Do the Basics: Go to class.

 Tutors.
 They are paid by the Learning Skills Center and are free for you.

 Learning Skills Center.
-The Center can help with time management, reading, note taking, and testing as well as finding tutors.
+The Center can help with time management, reading, note taking, and testing as well as finding peer mentors and tutors

 Writing Center.
 Staff will help on writing for any class.